‘Dedicated’ Preston schoolboy crowned world Rubik’s Cube champion - beating the previous record by almost seven seconds!

 Jack Brierley, from Preston, certainly has a head for puzzles - and the Rubik’s cube wizard has the numbers to prove it!

-The 10-year-old from Preston has been named as the Guinness world record holder for the fastest time to crack the fiendishly difficult puzzle.
+The 10-year-old from Preston has been named as the kids world record holder for the fastest time to crack the fiendishly difficult puzzle.

 Incredibly, Jack who attends St Andrews C of E Primary School, only seriously started ‘speedcubing’ last summer - thanks to a gift from his grandmother.